-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will be sought first from Children's Social Care.
+Our focus is the safety and wellbeing of the pupil.
+Therefore, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will be sought first from Children's Social Care.

-Similarly, if the student concerned lives in another Local Authority, the school will follow the guidance of that Authority's LSCB in determining when or if to contact parents prior to a referral to Children's Social Care.
+Similarly, if the student concerned lives in another Local Authority, the school will follow the guidance of that Authority's Social Care Service in determining when or if to contact parents prior to a referral to Children's Social Care.

-26. Making a referral to Children's Social Care
+27. Making a referral to Children's Social Care

-Keeping Children Safe in Education, 2018, emphasises that the DSL (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
+Keeping Children Safe in Education, 2019, emphasises that the DSL (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
 The DSL will make a referral to Children's Social Care and, if appropriate, the Police, if it is believed that a pupil is suffering, or is likely to suffer, significant harm.